jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

     worksheet.write_url('A3', 'https://www.python.org/')
     worksheet.write_url('A4', 'mailto:jmcnamara@cpan.org')

-All of the these URI types are recognised by the :func:`write()` method, so the following are equivalent::
+All of the these URI types are recognized by the :func:`write()` method, so the following are equivalent::

     worksheet.write_url('A2', 'http://www.python.org/')